kksahu444/kksahu444/README.md

 <h3 align="center">🛡️ ControlPlane.ai</h3>
 <p align="center"><i>Warrant-based QA for LLM guardrails</i></p>
 <p align="center">
-Issues time-bounded, bootstrap-CI certificates for detectors — and <b>refuses to issue one when the evidence does not support it</b>.
+Issues time-bounded, bootstrap-CI certificates for detectors, and <b>refuses to issue one when the evidence does not support it</b>.
 Validated a last-token activation probe on Qwen2.5-7B NF4 at <b>0.8256 AUROC</b>, and lifted Hinglish PII recall from <b>0.12 to 0.79</b> over stock Presidio at a 0.00 false-positive rate.
 </p>
 <p align="center">
 <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=flat-square&logo=pytorch&logoColor=white" />